 |The Ontario Health Coalition, a Canadian healthcare community, recently announced plans to identify the top healthcare issues in Ontario by using a democratic social media campaign.
 The social media campaign will take place in three phases between June and September 2011.54 |

 |The campaign is aimed at reaching people across all classes through social media, to understand their healthcare issues and experiences. |

-You can’t underestimate importance of social media in Healthcare industry.
+You can’t underestimate the importance of social media in the Healthcare industry.
 This industry needs to embrace digital marketing